-How do I submit my film to the Venice International Film Festival?
+How do I submit my work to the Venice International Film Festival?

-You have to register your film through the online pre-selection entry form.
-Then you will be able to upload the film into the Festival’s streaming platform.
+You have to register your work through the online pre-selection entry form.
+Then you will be able to upload the film or immersive work into the relevant VIFF streaming platform.

-Is it possible to submit via Withoutabox or Filmfreeway?
+Is it possible to submit through Withoutabox or Filmfreeway?

-No, the only way to submit is by filling out the official pre-selection entry form at www.labiennale.org/en/cinema/2022.
+No, the only channel to submit is filling out the official pre-selection entry form that you find at www.labiennale.org/en/cinema.

 May I submit if I do not have a production company?